2020 Candidates Try a New Tactic to Convince Supporters to Donate: Brutal, Shameless Honesty

 The aide noted that typically campaign memos are written to show you’re in a “position of strength.”

 This change in approach also comes in the wake of the Donald Trump-Ukraine scandal that has led to a formal impeachment inquiry of the President; it has become the dominating subject of the news cycle.
-For candidates who are not in the top tier—former Vice President Joe Biden, Sen. Elizabeth Warren and Sen. Bernie Sanders, give or take a couple of the other candidates — it could become increasingly difficult to break out.
+For candidates who are not in the top tier—Biden, Warren and Sanders, give or take a couple of the other candidates—it could become increasingly difficult to break out.